iartarisi/tweetwatch/README.md

-tweetstream
+tweetwatch
 ===========

-Tweetstream allows you to watch a list of Twitter topics in real time and display the N number of most retweeted tweets in the last N minutes.
+Tweetwatch allows you to watch a list of Twitter topics in real time And Display the N number of most retweeted tweets in the last N minutes.

 Installation
 ------------